-Program benchmarks Full/Regular Admission Exit Year 1 Year 2 - GPA: Minimum undergraduate 3.0 Maintain 3.0 or above Maintain 3.0 or above GPA: Minimum 3.0 Bachelor's degree from accredited university with the following content course requirements: Satisfactory instructor assessments of professional dispositions Complete VIRTUS training, Target performance on the summative Danielson evaluation Curriculum competency Successful completion of all program coursework with a cumulative 3.0 GPA or higher a degree in English/ language arts, mathematics, one of the sciences, or one of the social sciences, the Fingerprinting Background Investigation, and CPS Field Experience approval process evaluation rating of 3 or above in the specific content area (AMLE) Professional Dispositions Post Self-Assessment Satisfactory instructor assessments of OR Successfully complete all Year 1 coursework Successfully complete all Year 2 coursework professional dispositions the equivalent of a degree - 32 credit hours in English/language arts, mathematics, one of the physical sciences, or one of the social sciences Complete an Elementary Education program self-pre- assessment of Professional Dispositions Target Performance on the Middle Level InTASC Completion of SXU graduation requirements Pass the content specific ILTS Middle Level exam Middle Grades (5-8) Language Arts (201) OR Middle Grades (5-8) Mathematics (202) OR Middle Grades (5-8) Science (203) OR Middle Grades (5-8) Social Science (204) Admission Interview Target performance on the formative Danielson evaluation Curriculum competency evaluation rating of 3 or above in each of the 7 content areas (ACEI) Satisfactory instructor assessments of professional dispositions Rating of "proficient" or higher at the conclusion of the comprehensive assessment required under subsection (c)(7) by which candidates are recommended for the PEL Recommended for second year of residency by principal of school and program coordinator Pass the edTPA by the end of fall II semester Post-Graduation Exit survey and Alumni Survey
+Full/Regular Admission Exit Year 1 Year 2 GPA: Minimum undergraduate 3.0 Maintain 3.0 or above Maintain 3.0 or above GPA: Minimum 3.0 Bachelor's degree from accredited university with the following content course requirements: a degree in English/ Satisfactory instructor assessments of professional dispositions Complete VIRTUS training, the Fingerprinting Target performance on the summative Danielson evaluation Curriculum competency evaluation rating of 3 Successful completion of all program coursework with a cumulative 3.0 GPA or higher Professional Dispositions language arts, mathematics, one of the sciences, or one of the social sciences, Background Investigation, and CPS Field Experience approval process or above in the specific content area (AMLE) Successfully complete all Post Self-Assessment Satisfactory instructor assessments of OR Successfully complete all Year 1 coursework Year 2 coursework professional dispositions the equivalent of a degree - 32 credit hours in English/language arts, mathematics, one of the physical sciences, or one of the social sciences Complete an Elementary Education program self-pre- assessment of Professional Dispositions Target Performance on the Middle Level InTASC Completion of SXU graduation requirements Pass the content specific ILTS Middle Level exam Middle Grades (5-8) Language Arts (201) OR Middle Grades (5-8) Mathematics (202) OR Middle Grades (5-8) Science (203) OR Middle Grades (5-8) Social Science (204) Admission Interview Target performance on the formative Danielson evaluation Curriculum competency evaluation rating of 3 or above in each of the 7 content areas (ACEI) Satisfactory instructor assessments of professional dispositions Rating of "proficient" or higher at the conclusion of the comprehensive assessment required under subsection (c)(7) by which candidates are recommended for the PEL Recommended for second year of residency by principal of school and program coordinator Pass the edTPA by the end of fall II semester Post-Graduation Exit survey and Alumni Survey

 Courses are designed for hybrid/blended delivery; all face-to-face class meetings are scheduled for evenings.
+Total of 42 credit hours.